shubhodeepMitra/CSE546-Project1/README.md

 # Project1
-This is a project README file for an application that includes a web tier, an app tier, and a PHP backend server.
+This is a project README file.
+This application includes a web tier, an app tier, and a PHP backend server.

 ## Contributors

-* Austin Derbique
+* Ashwin Nair
-* Alexander Pappas
+* Shubhodeep Mitra
-* Cole Ruter
+* Raghav Aggarwal

-## To Run Application

-To run this code, you should execute "tmux attach -t mytestapp" to create a new terminal window and then run "python web_tier" in that window.
-You will also need to customize the code to match the specifics of your S3 buckets, SQS queue, and app tier endpoint.

 ## Member Tasks